 West Mercia deliberately holds a low level of reserves to ensure that available resources are focused on the delivery of services for the public each year.
-However, this means that the response to further pressures on revenue costs would place considerable pressure on the ability of the force to deliver efficient and effective public focused services.
+However, this means that the response to further pressures on revenue costs would place considerable risk on the ability of the force to deliver efficient and effective public focused services within the set revenue budget.